mbrio/react-pipeline/README.md

   two exported classes that React Pipeline makes available to be stable, but any internal classes that are not expored by index.js to be considered volatile.
-- Migrate to a runtime that mirrors the `ReactDOM.render()` as opposed to `ReactDOMServer.renderToString()`.
-The `ReactDOM` implementation is more of a living application that is affected over time whereas `ReactDOMServer` is more of a static implementation.
 - Utilize the `render()` method to output a visual representation of the pipeline.
 This could be used to generate administrative interfaces or to visualize the currently executing tasks.